shalinis602/shalinis602.github.io/_site/README.md

 # Personal Website

 Welcome to my personal website repository!
-This website serves as a personal portfolio to display my projects, share my blog posts, and provide a bit of information about me.
+This website serves as a personal portfolio to display my projects, share my blog posts, learning journal and some fun stuff.
 It's a minimalist site built using HTML, CSS, Javascript and Jekyll.

 #add image